-Develop ~~stricter land ordinances~~ ~~use ordinances and~~ guidelines ~~and development agreements~~ for new residential development to limit wood burning devices.
-Use ~~District techniques~~ ~~strategies~~ to identify improper wood burning device use, improperly dried fuel, and faulty equipment, and provide education to violators or take enforcement action.
+Develop land use ordinances and guidelines for new residential development to limit wood burning devices.
+Use District strategies to identify improper wood burning device use, improperly dried fuel, and faulty equipment, and provide education to violators or take enforcement action.

 AQ-3d Indoor air pollution.
 Factors such as sealed building interiors, inadequate ventilation, non-openable windows, and use of building materials that release toxic substances contribute to indoor air pollution.
-To maximize indoor air quality, the installation of openable windows and adequate ventilation systems, the use of pollution-reducing houseplants, as well as the selection of non-toxic building materials and interior finishes, is encouraged in all new buildings and in the retrofitting of existing buildings. ~~The City shall maintain a list of non-toxic building materials and interior finishes, provide available information about building techniques and designs that reduce or eliminate indoor air pollution, and encourage a good~~
+To maximize indoor air quality, the installation of openable windows and adequate ventilation systems, the use of pollution-reducing houseplants, as well as the selection of non-toxic building materials and interior finishes, is encouraged in all new buildings and in the retrofitting of existing buildings.